Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Hysteresis-Switched Control Barrier Functions

-Thus, we have proposed a method of regulating safety that allows for switched controllers that mitigate the potentially undesirable constraints following from high-relative-degree constraint functions.
-Moreover, using the choice of $\alpha$ in \eqref{eq:chosen_alpha} lets us control the sensitivity of the closed-loop $H$ to the disturbance near the boundary of the inner safe set $\mathcal{S}_H$.
+Thus, we have proposed a method of regulating safety that allows for switched controllers that mitigate the potentially undesirable constraints following from high-relative-degree constraint functions. {Using the position/velocity/acceleration interpretation of $h$, $\dot{h}$, $\ddot{h}$, respectively, this switching approach allows an agent to {choose control inputs without considering the CBF condition when} in the interior of its safe set and then to decelerate approximately along the surface $\mathcal{S}_f(t)$ as it approaches an unsafe region.
+This} approach also allows for a provably safe means of adding and removing RCBFs over time, for instance, as an agent explores an unknown environment and identifies obstacles.

-An additional advantage of switching appears when a system is subject to multiple RCBFs.
-First, if there are many (e.g. $N > 100$) RCBFs, then depending on the problem geometry and the choice of $\epsilon_1,\epsilon_2$, only a few of the RCBFs may be active at most times.
-Having only a few active constraints reduces the complexity of $\boldsymbol\mu_\textrm{rcbf}$ and thus simplifies controller computation.
-This is used in simulation in Section~\ref{sec:results_prox}.
-The switching approach also allows for a provably safe means of adding and removing RCBFs over time, for instance, as an agent explores an unknown environment and identifies obstacles.
-Second, as shown in \cite{Control_Sharing}, it is possible for multiple RCBFs to generate conflicting RCBF conditions.
-We do not study this scenario in this paper, but note that the above switching approach complements the work in \cite{Control_Sharing,tunable_safety} by allowing only a subset of RCBF conditions to be active at any given time.